mayurp/graphics-tutorials/dynamic-cube-map.md

 # Dynamic Cube Map

+This has been adapted from the first part of Chapter 17 of Frank Luna’s Introduction to 3D Game Programming with Direct3D 11.0.

 ## Cubemap Textures

 Cubemaps are a type of texture made up of 6 faces.
 They can represent a 3 dimensional rendering of an area.